bekk/bekk-christmas/post/javascript/the-new-operator.md

 authors:
   - Eirik Vigeland
 ---
-Way back when, in my first encounters with JavaScript I really did not see the point in the `new` operator.
-Coming from object-oriented languages such as Java, it might be strange to be able to use objects before they are somehow instantiated (with `new`).
-Objects made more sense for my part when classes were introduced in ES5.
+Coming from object-oriented languages such as Java, it might be strange to be able to use objects before they are somehow instantiated (with `new`) in JavaScript (although this is not really the case).
+Objects, in the object-oriented way, made a bit more sense when classes were introduced in ES5.
 Classes are really just syntactic sugar for creating objects in JavaScript, but unlike objects, classes will throw a `TypeError` if you attempt to use them without calling `new`.

 ## Objects

 Objects in JavaScript are just key/value pairs, which make up the properties of the objects.
 Values can be primitive, array, functions or any other object.
 Functions are called methods when they are used in objects.
 The easiest, and most common way to create an object in JavaScript is by using the literal notation known as "object initializer".

 ```js